kollokollo/MQTT-Hyperdash/README.md

 Version     : 1.00                              Vendor: Markus Hoffmann
 Group       : Development/Languages             License: GPL
 Packager    : Markus Hoffmann <kollo@users.sourceforge.net>
-Summary     : A MQTT Dashbord
+Summary     : A MQTT Dashboard
 Description :

 This is a fast and efficient dashboard (GUI) for the MQTT framework.
 It uses the SDL library for graphics rendering.
 Except for the paho library no other special library is needed.
-The dashbord runs on linux, but a port to other operating systems should be easy.
+The dashboard runs on linux, but a port to other operating systems should be easy.

 There are two applications included: